agileware/civicrm-end-user-guide/docs/organising-your-data/creating-custom-fields.md

 ## Custom fields

 Once you have created a custom field set, you can create custom data fields within the set.
-Click "View and Edit Custom Fields" followed by "New Custom Field" and you will see the screen in the image below.
+Click **View and Edit Custom Fields** followed by **New Custom Field** and you will see the screen in the image below.
 We'll explain each of the options in this section.

-After completing the field configuration options, click 'Save' to record the field and return to the field listing for your current custom field set, or click 'Save and New' to save the field and begin defining a new field.
+After completing the field configuration options, click **Save** to record the field and return to the field listing for your current custom field set, or click **Save and New** to save the field and begin defining a new field.

 With the exception of the data and input field type selection, all of the configuration options may be modified after your initial creation of the field.
 You may also find it useful to preview your custom fields, as well as the whole set of custom fields, as you are defining them.
 This is particularly useful for checking the layout of radio button and check-box fields with a large number of choices.